plix1014/wospi-addon/plotstatistics/README.md

            AT: Tmax >= 30°C
            US: Tmax >= 91°F = 32.8°C

- - set LabelText to desired language.
+ - set LabelText and LabelTextR to desired language.
 This does not change the calculation